 An Xplenty package is a data flow definition.
 Each package can be either dataflow or workflow.

 - Dataflow- Xplenty Dataflow describes the data sources, transformations to perform, and the output destinations (location, schema).

 - Workflow- Workflows are packages that allow defining dependencies between tasks, such as executing a SQL query or running a dataflow package.
 You can define the dependencies and the conditions for executing a task, for example--task can be executed only when the previous task was completed successfully.

 You can create your own package from scratch or use one of our pre-defined templates.
 To create a package from a template, create a new package and select the desired template from the 'Templates' dropdown.

 An Xplenty cluster is a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

 Your account includes a free sandbox cluster for testing jobs on relatively small amounts data during the package development cycle.

 An Xplenty job is a process that is responsible for running a specific package on a cluster.
 The job is a batch process that processes a finite amount of data and then terminates.
 Several jobs can run the same package simultaneously.
 When you run a new job, you select the name of the package whose workflow the job should perform, and the cluster on which to run.

 After signing in to your account, you will be taken to Xplenty’s dashboard, where you can access all components of Xplenty: connections, packages, jobs, clusters, schedules, and settings.

-To create package from template, create a new package and select the desired template from 'Templates' dropdown.
-Follow the instructions specified on the package notes for changing variables values or adjusting the template to your needs.
+To create package from a template, create a new package and select the desired template from Templates dropdown.
+Follow the instructions specified on the package notes for changing variable values or adjusting the template to your needs.